kgar/ts-markdown/README.md

 ## Usage

-**ts-markdown** is written in TypeScript and works with node JS and is known to be supported on node v16.x and higher.
+**ts-markdown** is written in TypeScript.
+It works with node JS v16.x and higher.
 Earlier versions may also work, but it is not guaranteed.

 **ts-markdown** revolves around sending an array of "markdown entry" objects to the `tsMarkdown()` function.